mohamedzameer33/portfolio/README.md

 </p>

 <p align="center">
-  A  responsive portfolio showcasing my web dev skills with HTML, CSS, JavaScript, and Bootstrap.
+  A  responsive portfolio website made with HTML, CSS, JavaScript, and Bootstrap.
 Explore my projects, skills, and vibe!
 </p>

  Table of Contents About (#-about)